 Paxlovid and Sotrovimab treatments are not suitable for everyone and must be prescribed by a health care provider who can assess interactions with other conditions or medications.
-In addition, some patients may not be able to receive treatment if they are already taking some other medications.
+Some patients may not be able to receive treatment if they are already taking some other medications.